kwaldenphd/ArcGIS-StoryMaps/README.md

 Same username and password as ArcGIS Online

-# Create a New ArcGIS StoryMap
+# Creating a New ArcGIS StoryMap

 ## Select a Cover Option